 *All-Clad Copper Core

+If you want an upgrade from tri-ply D3, Copper Core is the way to go.
 Copper Core, made in the USA like all of All-Clad's clad cookware lines (their other products are made overseas), is a 5-ply cookware with a stainless-aluminum-copper-aluminum-stainless configuration (s-a-c-a-s).
-The copper layer is about 1mm thick, which is enough copper to provide approximately the same heating performance as the D3, or slightly better due to copper's different heating properties.
+The copper layer is about 1mm thick, which is enough copper to provide slightly faster and more even heating than D3.

 American Clad 9 Piece Set (Amazon)

 Fully clad, made in USA.
 There are a lot of reasons to love this cookware.
 It's made in the USA.
 It has a lifetime warranty.
 The design is beautifully thought out (more on that below).
 And, it has really excellent pieces in the set, including a 13.5-inch jumbo fry pan with domed lid and a 10.5-inch skillet.

 As of late 2020, American Clad has changed its design and is now going by the name Heritage Steel.
 It's still great cookware, but they got rid of the 7-layer design that protected the magnetic stainless from corrosion.
 It's now a 5-ply design (s-a-a-a-s).
 The two outer layers of aluminum bond to the stainless steel, while the internal layer provides the best heat conduction.
 The external layer of stainless steel is 400 grade magnetic stainless for induction compatibility.

 You can still find the 7-ply design--check our links above--but it looks like it's going away.